Harshiya-Sameera/Netflix-Clone/README.md

 # Netflix-Clone
-This is a Responsive Netflix website's Clone.
+This is a semi Responsive Netflix website's Clone.